chenjianjx/srb4j/README.md

 * [Integrate a new social site](userguide/social-integration/google_mobile.md)

-# API documentation and client support
+# API Documentation and Client Stub Generation

 Thanks to [swagger](http://swagger.io/), you can have a WSDL-like API document of your restful web services with [swagger-ui](https://github.com/swagger-api/swagger-ui), generate client stubs[swagger-codegen](https://github.com/swagger-api/swagger-codegen) and test the services with a web-ui[swagger-ui](https://github.com/swagger-api/swagger-ui).